 Ethiopia is one of the oldest countries in the world.
 It has a rich history and culture, which goes back to the times of King Solomon and Queen of Sheba.
 Its kings and emperors claimed to have descended from the line of the Solomonic Dynasty, first held by Menelik I, the son of King Solomon and Sheba.
 The last emperor of Ethiopia was Haile Selassie I, who was deposed in the 1974 revolution.Read more ...

 The Rise and Fall of the Solomonic Dynasty of Ethiopia: Is the Kebra Nagast a Time-Bound Document?

 My book, The Rise and Fall of the Solomonic Dynasty of Ethiopia: Is the Kebra Nagast a Time-Bound Document?, has been published.
 You can purchase it from Tsehai Publishers (www.store.tsehaipublishers.com) for $24.95.

 My memoir, On the Run in the Blue Nile, has been published.
 You can purchase it from CreateSpace.com or Amazon.com for $14.95.www.CreateSpace.com>.
 Read more ...

 My memoir, ነፍስ አድን ሩጫ በዓባይ ሸለቆ (Nefis Adin Rucha BeAbay Sheleko), has been published.
 You can purchase it from CreateSpace.com or Amazon.com for $14.95.www.CreateSpace.com>.
 Read more ...

 My Book on Democracy

 My book, When is Democracy Normal?
-The Relation to Demography, Market Economy, and Globalization, has been published by the Edwin Mellen Press, Lewiston, New York, in 2008.
-My publisher's web site is: www.mellenpress.com.
+The Relation to Demography, Market Economy, and Globalization, was published by the Edwin Mellen Press, Lewiston, New York, in 2008.
+My publisher's web site is:www.mellenpress.com.

 I have provided a summary of my book below.Read more ...